Loving God involves more than my worship and service to God. My ability to love God is impacted by my ability to love myself as he loves me.

 Fred communicated his love of God through gifts of service.
 He selflessly gave his time, talents, and energies to his students.
-He was never to busy to stop and listen and then take action to help.
+He was never too busy to stop and listen and then take action to help.
 I found myself serving with him as often as possible.
 Fred helped me to secure my first paid staff position after college.
 Being around him, I learned that love is a verb.
 Love is what you do.

 I decided that the reason he loved God, was that he spent a lot of time serving God.

 So, I poured myself into serving other people.
 I gravitated toward the care ministries of the Church.
-I was involved in non-profits that provided for the poor, provided for the abused, and cared for the sick.
+I was involved in non-profits provided for the poor, provided for the abused, and cared for the sick.

 But I found a disturbing truth: I found that it was possible to ‘serve’ people without really loving them.